gadventures/precious-challenge/README.md

 	webpack --watch

-### Creating a git branch
+### Creating a a fork / branch

-Before you dive into the code, create a separate branch to do your work.
+Before you dive into this task, please *Fork* this project onto your own GitHub account.
+You'll eventually create a pull request upstream back to this project from your personal fork.

-The reason for this is so that you can issue a pull request, which will allow us to review your code.
+Additionaly, we recommend creating a separate branch to do your work.
 To create a new branch:

 	git checkout -b your_branch_name